richardjoo/HTMLCOIN/FAQ/README.md

       - Run wallet.
 I have seen it have to be started stoped and started again or wait a few minutes to get stable peers.
       - Restore the wallet after sync.

-## My Anti-virus software says the wallet software has a virus!!
+##$ My Anti-virus software says the wallet software has a virus!!
   - Some antivirus software will complain that this download is a virus, but don’t worry — it’s a false positive.
 You can scan the file with 45 antivirus programs on virustotal.com

-## Another connection issue
+##$ Assertion error is keep happening and not going away.  what should I do?
+  * Delete everything in your roaming profile datadir except wallet.dat and let the chain resync.
+If that doesn’t fix it, you may need to delete everything and use your backup wallet/keys.
+(QuidProCrypto)
+    - If you are worried about this, simply copy the entire HTMLCOIN folder to HTMLCOIN_old and delete everything from the HTMLCOIN except wallet.dat
+    - Start the wallet app and let it resync.

 ### Do you have a video on how to backup and restore?
   - [QT wallet how to backup and restore](https://www.youtube.com/watch?v=YdFPfDTCLhQ&t=4s)